Darcyddx/graph-prompt/README.md

 3. Apply GCR transformations in the `forward` method at desired stages

 ## Acknowledgement
-Thanks to the great repository: [pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100).
+We would like to express my gratitude to the authors of [pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100) for providing such a valuable resource.